Chart Color Schemes

 Educational attainment in Kotara aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational attainment in Kotara is notably high.
-As of a specific data point, 33.0% of residents aged 15 years and above hold university qualifications, compared to 21.3% in the rest of NSW and 26.1% in the SA4 region.
-Bachelor degrees are the most common at 22.7%, followed by postgraduate qualifications at 7.0% and graduate diplomas at 3.3%.
-Vocational credentials are also prevalent, with 34.4% of residents aged 15 years and above holding such qualifications - advanced diplomas at 11.4% and certificates at 23.0%.
+Kotara's educational attainment is notably higher than broader benchmarks.
+Among residents aged 15+, 33.0% have university qualifications, compared to 21.3% in the Rest of NSW and 26.1% in the SA4 region.
+Bachelor degrees are most common at 22.7%, followed by postgraduate qualifications (7.0%) and graduate diplomas (3.3%).
+Vocational credentials are also prevalent, with 34.4% of residents holding such qualifications - advanced diplomas at 11.4% and certificates at 23.0%.

 Frequently Asked Questions - Education